Frequently Asked Questions

 If you would like to request a room change, please come to the main Residential Life Office, located in 020 Gates, SBA Halls, and fill out a form.
 The room change request form provides an opportunity to indicate preferences and special requests.
 The directions and process for each semester is spelled out on the room change request form.
 Read it carefully and be sure you understand the steps.
 We will do our best to offer you a change that meets your request.
 Students have 48 hours to decide to accept or decline the new assignment.
 Failure to decide within the specified time limit will result in the offer being withdrawn.
 Room changes are reviewed on a rolling basis throughout the school year and through the summer (for returning students), as vacancies become available.
 Freshman are able to request a room change once classes begin in the fall semester.

 Winter break housing is offered in Susan B. Anthony Halls, Genesee Hall, Riverview, Brooks Crossing, and Southside (deKiewiet, Valentine, and Maisonettes).
 All other buildings are closed during the semester break period.
 Those students who live in these four areas may remain in their own rooms.
 Those students who do not live in one of these four areas must negotiate with another student who does live in one of these areas to use their space for the break period.
 Hostel-like housing in lockable lounges will be available in Susan B. Anthony Hall.
-There is no charge for break housing, but students must register with the Office for Residential Life & Housing Services in order to stay.
+There is no charge for break housing, but students must register with the Office for Residential Life and Housing Services in order to stay.
 More information is made available before and during Winter Breaks.

 Incoming freshman are randomly assigned.
 Attention is paid to preferences, as noted on the application.
 We cannot guarantee that everyone will get their first or second choice, but we do our best to try and match up interests.
 All special requests must be received by the due date for consideration, this include Early Decision, mutual roommate requests, and medical accommodation needs.
 Late applicants will be assigned housing but will have a lessened likelihood of being placed in a first or second preference for housing type.

 Room types vary from hall to hall due to architectural design and the needs of the University when the halls were built.
-Residential Life & Housing Services has worked to upgrade existing structures to a "Reslife Standard" which has included furniture, lighting, power, heat, and media needs of an ever-changing student population.
+Residential Life and Housing Services has worked to upgrade existing structures to a "Reslife Standard" which has included furniture, lighting, power, heat, and media needs of an ever-changing student population.
 If you have more questions contact your Area Office.

 If you are a re-activated or re-admitted student and are interested in living on-campus, once your status change has been confirmed with CCAS, please email firstname.lastname@example.orgYour email message should include when your status was changed and that you’re requesting the housing information to be sent to you.
 Unfortunately, we cannot guarantee housing for all re-admitted, re-activated, or transfer students but we do our best.
 Assignments are made on a rolling basis for both fall and spring semesters.
 Best advice is to get your application submitted as soon as possible.
 More information will be provided once your application is received.